phetsims/phet-info/doc/typescript-conventions.md

 * String literal unions are idiomatic in TypeScript.
 * You can also use the string[] `as const` pattern for accessing string union literals and values at runtime.
-This works well with axon/StringEnumerationProperty.
+This works well with `StringEnumerationProperty`.
 * `EnumerationValue` adds rich methods on the instances.
-Axon as EnumerationProperty for this.
+Use `EnumerationProperty` for this.
 * Careful!
 If you change from string literal union to `EnumerationValue`, the casing convention is different and you will break the PhET-iO API.
 * Please see https://github.com/phetsims/wilder/blob/master/js/wilder/model/WilderEnumerationPatterns.ts for details and examples.

 ### Parameters should be as general as possible

 This relates to Vanderkam's Item 29 "Be liberal in what you accept and strict in what you produce.".
 For example:

 ```ts